So Wrong, It's Right: Writing and recording

 In January 2007, the band said they had composed 12 songs for their second album.
 Around this time, the group demoed a handful of songs for Paul Leavitt.
 The band began recording on April 17, 2007, with producers Matt Squire and Leavitt at SOMD Studios in Beltsville, Maryland.
 The group previously worked with Leavitt on The Party Scene (2005) and the Put Up or Shut Up EP.
 According to a studio update posted on April 20, guitarist Jack Barakat revealed the band was in pre-production.
 The group listened to the demos they had recorded previously, picking and choosing which songs they would work on further, as well as parts of other songs they wanted to retain.
 Gaskarth said the band went into the studio with around 15 songs, before that number was whittled down to three.
 They subsequently wrote a lot of material in the studio.

 In another studio update posted on April 27, Barakat mentioned they had narrowed down the songs that would make the album.
 Gaskarth said the group needed to write more songs, which resulted in the creation of five additional songs.
 One of these songs was "Come One, Come All", a track Gaskarth strongly disliked in retrospect.
 Barakat, who shared Gaskarth's view on the song, added that other songs from the same time would have served better on the record.
 Barakat mentioned 11 would be on the album, and that they could potentially add "...another [song] here or there if all goes as planned".

 Barakat said the band's members "felt that ... we have grown as musicians," with assistance from Squire and Leavitt.
 Squire worked closely with Gaskarth on creating melodies, while Leavitt worked with drummer Rian Dawson creating, as Barakat describes them, "beastly drum beats".
 Barakat mentioned that the drum and bass parts were done "pretty straight forward and quick" since Dawson and bassist Zack Merrick were "solid" on their respective instruments.
 While the bass was being recorded, Squire was working with Gaskarth on vocals.
 Squire and Leavitt engineered the recordings, while Squire mixed them.
 Ted Jensen mastered the recordings at Sterling Sound.

-Composition
+Music and lyrics

 Musically, the sound of So Wrong, It's Right has been described as pop-punk.
 All the songs on the album were written by All Time Low with lyrics by Gaskarth.
 Sam Hollander and Dave Katz provided additional writing and lyrics on "Holly (Would You Turn Me On?)".
 The group, along with the Dangerous Summer, Matt Flyzik, Dan Dori, Jason Park and Alex Grieco performed gang vocals.
 The opening track "This Is How We Do" sets the tone of the album with its double-time drum pattern, loud guitarwork, gang vocals, and joyful lyrics.
 "Let It Roll" and "Shameless" were reminiscent of the works of New Found Glory.
 "Six Feet Under the Stars" talks about being young and in love.
 The acoustic song "Remembering Sunday" features additional vocals from Juliet Simms of Automatic Loveletter.